 Visit us to pay bills, ask billing questions, or request billing records.

 A stent is a small, expandable tube that can be inserted into a blood vessel and expanded using a small balloon during a procedure called angioplasty.
-A stent is used to open a narrowed or clotted blood vessel.
+A stent is used to open a narrowed or blocked blood vessel.

 When the balloon inside the stent is inflated, the stent expands and presses against the walls of the artery.
 This traps any fat and calcium buildup against the walls of the artery and allows blood to flow through the artery.
 The stent helps prevent the artery from closing again (restenosis).
-It can also help prevent small pieces of plaque from breaking off and causing a heart attack or stroke.

 To insert the stent, a flexible, thin tube (catheter) is passed through an artery in the groin or arm into the narrowed artery.
 Then the balloon inside the stent is inflated.